RetroGameCraft/GSpawn-Doc/GSpawnDoc.md

 To the right of each object group, the following buttons can be used to perform different actions (from left to right):

-- activate the object group;
+- activate the object group children;
-- deactivate the object group;
+- deactivate the object group children;
 - highlight the object group in the hierarchy window;
 - delete immediate children (only non-object group children are deleted);